 Deployment Manager is an infrastructure deployment service that automates the creation and management of Google Cloud Platform resources like computing, databases, storage and networking.
-You can write flexible template and configuration files and use them to create deployments that have a variety of Cloud Platform services, such as Google Cloud Storage, Google Compute Engine, and Google Cloud SQL configured to work together.
+You can write flexible templates and configuration files and use them to create deployments that have a variety of Cloud Platform services, such as Google Cloud Storage, Google Compute Engine, and Google Cloud SQL configured to work together.
 Management of these cloud environments is done by using an infrastructure-as-a-code approach.

 Creating a Configuration File